mpkottawa/ignitron-preset-tools/README.md

 *Shoutout to stangreg for this great project https://github.com/stangreg/Ignitron *

+This tool will allow you to do 3 things:

+1. A tool to back up loaded presets on the pedal over usb, converted to the format ignitron uses for presets, .json file.

+2. A tool to pull and save presets from the spark app with just a click,formatted to use with ignitron.
+The pedal is connected over usb to your computer, and at the same time connected to the app over bluetooth.

+3. A tool selects and sorts presets, then replaces your 2 preset files the ignitron uses to build its preset tree.
+---

 this program was coded 100% with chatgpt.
 I wanted a way to backup presets with ignitron, and struggled with pulling data back from the esp32 and converting it.  i simply asked chatgpt if it could convert extracted raw preset data into usable .json files .
 Then I just kept asking for more.